gtolle/ga-rails/README.md

 	gtolle@Gilmans-MacBook-Air-2 ~/ga-rails (master)
 	$

 Whenever you're in a git repository directory, you'll see "(master)" in your prompt.
+And if you change git branches, you'll see the current branch in parentheses instead of (master).

 #Install Ruby